TosbackCgusBridge-Bot/CGUs-versions/Drudgereport/Privacy Policy.md

 My week on Twitter : 4 Mentions, 278K Mention Reach, 36 Likes, 7 Retweets, 300K Retweet Reach.
 See yours with sumall.com/performan… pic.twitter.com/90K6…

-About 2 days ago
+About 3 days ago

 Our biggest fans this week: @WayneDupreeShow, @klralms, @peek\_r.
 Thank you! via sumall.com/thankyou?… pic.twitter.com/1IYJ…

-About 3 days ago
+About 4 days ago

 Here's a look back at 2017, our milestone year! intermarkets.net/201… via Intermarkets blog

-About 4 days ago
+About 5 days ago

 .@WayneDupreeShow thanks for coming into the office yesterday!
 We enjoyed having you.
 Lots accomplished and looking forward to seeing you more in 2018!